autogluon/autogluon/examples/automm/label_studio_export_reader/LabelStudio_export_file_reader.md

 However, if the labeling tasks contains data that are imported directly through Label-Studio Web UI, it's recommended to set the `ls_host_on` to `True` and make sure the Label-Studio Web UI host is on.

-Some examples are given below to demostrate the impact of the value of  `ls_host_on` .
+Some examples are given below to demonstrate the impact of the value of  `ls_host_on` .